 Almost all customers feel that this is a negative phrase that infers to a customer as a troublemaker.
 Some customers have cases that can delicately be described as “bad luck”.
 Some seem never satisfied, they complain a lot; it is one issue after another.
 Even if the customer is a troublemaker, a customer service rep should never come on so strong.
 The most appropriate way to handle such a problem is to calmly and politely ask the customer how you can help them.

-Swearing at a customer is viewed to be insulting, and it is a sinful no-go for customer service agents.
-Remember, an agent a representative of the company and swearing displays unprofessionalism and can be extremely offensive.
+Swearing at a customer is viewed to be insulting, and it is a sinful no-go for call center rep. Remember, an agent a representative of the company, and swearing displays unprofessionalism and can be extremely offensive.
 Even if you are just letting out some words without directing them to the customer, swearing is offensive.
 You are not representing yourself but the company, and so you need to use precise language to put your point across.

 These two statements are viewed as a red rag or unnecessary.
 Something could be against the company’s policy but if the customer is not aware of the policy ahead of time, the terms and conditions are irrelevant.
-Agents should only refer to a company’s policy when the customer is fully aware of the policy and has agreed to the terms and conditions.
-As a customer service representative, you need to give reasons for the policy and generate an understanding and most importantly tell the customer that you want to help them.
+Call center reps should only refer to a company’s policy when the customer is fully aware of the policy and has agreed to the terms and conditions.
+As a call center rep, you need to give reasons for the policy and generate an understanding and most importantly tell the customer that you want to help them.
 Your internal policy decisions as a company have nothing to do with a customer’s expectation of satisfaction, and such statements exude rigidity and inflexibility; which is the last thing a customer expects.

 A customer cares about results and not your effort.
 Tell customers what you will do instead of saying “Trying” generates uncertainty, which is certainly the kiss of death to your relationship with the customers.
 If a customer requests an accelerated delivery, an agent can say, “I’ll call our distributor and get the best schedule possible.”
 You should never imply that you are working extra hard on behalf of the customer by “trying.”

 This is one sentence every customer hates.
-It is a frustrating statement that makes customer wonder why they wasted time on the phone with you.
+It is a frustrating statement that makes customers wonder why they wasted time on the phone with you.
 Of course, there is always an option, including returning the customer’s money.
-Agents should focus on problem-solving rather than diverting or putting a customer off.
+The call center rep should focus on problem-solving rather than diverting or putting a customer off.
 Find creative alternatives and innovative solutions to the problems raised by customers.

-Nowadays, customers expect nothing short of a high-quality customer service from every company.
-They do not only have high expectations but are also likely to become highly frustrated if they do not get special attention and their issues dealt with in a timely and respectfully manner.
+These days, customers expect nothing short of a high-quality call center service from every company.
+They do not only have high expectations but are also likely to become highly frustrated if they do not get special attention and their issues are dealt with in a timely and respectful manner.
 Whatever you say during your next phone customer interaction, make sure you avoid using any of these statements!
 Make the experience better for all your customers.